livegnik/2way-design/2WAY High-Level Design.md

 - `timestamp` records the time of creation.
 - `hash` provides a unique identifier for the document.

-As with the Attribute object, changes can be signed and sent to the Log Manager here as well.
+As with the Attribute object, changes can be signed and sent to the Log Manager.

 <br>